What is Raynaud's Disease?

 The Raynaud's Smart Glove

-While there currently is no cure for Raynaud's, a variety of products exist to help manage symptoms.
 The Soletics' Raynaud's Smart Glove was created with help from a number of individuals who suffer from Raynaud's disease.
 Unlike traditional heated gloves, the Soletics glove utilizes specialized heated fabric, allowing for superior dexterity and comfort.
 Additionally, sensors placed strategically inside the glove actively sense the surrounding area and adjust heat output on a finger-by-finger basis.
-This allows the Raynaud's Smart Glove to be responsive, efficient, and intelligent.
+This allows the Raynaud's Smart Glove to be responsive, efficient, and long lasting.